TOPDyn/TOPDyn/README.md

 Based on the works:

-A critical analysis of using the dynamic compliance as objective function in topology optimization of one-material structures considering steady-state forced vibration problems. https://www.sciencedirect.com/science/article/abs/pii/S0022460X18308563
+- A critical analysis of using the dynamic compliance as objective function in topology optimization of one-material structures considering steady-state forced vibration problems. https://www.sciencedirect.com/science/article/abs/pii/S0022460X18308563

-On the use of active and reactive input power in topology optimization of one-material structures considering steady-state forced vibration problems. https://www.sciencedirect.com/science/article/abs/pii/S0022460X19305516
+- On the use of active and reactive input power in topology optimization of one-material structures considering steady-state forced vibration problems. https://www.sciencedirect.com/science/article/abs/pii/S0022460X19305516

+- A strategy based on the strain‐to‐kinetic energy ratio to ensure stability and convergence in topology optimization of globally resonating one‐material structures. https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.6374

 ## Prerequisites